-Buckle up (to be even safer), as we take you on a journey through the safest places to stay in Lisbon.
+At Plum Guide we have done some serious research, so buckle up (to be even safer), as we take you on a journey through the safest places to stay in Lisbon.

 Lap up the Lapa lifestyle in Lisbon’s lovely, lively and luxurious locality.
 A lot of that was meaningless so we could fit in some alliteration, but hey, style over substance.
 Lapa is everything that makes Lisbon special, from undulating terrain criss-crossed by old-world trams to its quaint church and green gardens.
 And it’s one of the safest parts in central Lisbon.
 If anything did go wrong, you even have the Centre of Health of Lapa right in its heart.